 Dário joined Watsi on May 19th, 2015.
 Six years ago, Dário joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dário's most recent donation supported Caleb, a 3-year-old toddler from Kenya, to treat his clubfoot.
+Dário's most recent donation supported Sylvia, a 56-year-old caretaker from Philippines, to fund a thyroidectomy.

 Caleb is a playful and talkative 3-year-old boy from Kenya.
 He is an only child, and his mother works as a casual laborer at a local hotel.
 Currently, due to his clubfoot, Caleb cannot stand without assistance.
 He can roll over, but cannot yet walk or crawl.
 Caleb has clubfoot in both feet, a condition in which the foot is twisted out of shape.
 This can cause difficulty walking and even wearing shoes.
 Fortunately, Caleb traveled to visit our medical partner, African Mission Healthcare, for treatment.
 There, surgeons will perform clubfoot repair surgery on March 14th.
 African Mission Healthcare Foundation is requesting $1,286 to fund Caleb's clubfoot repair.
 After treatment, he will be able to stand, walk and continue playing with other children.
 “I am appealing to people of goodwill to help my son undergo surgery to gain strength and walk on his feet,” Caleb's mother said.